amazon-archives/alexa-heroku-help-desk-sample/instructions/5-testing.md

 ## Part 5: Testing

 Now that you completed most of the setup, let's make sure everything is working.
-You start by validating the account linking flow, then interact with the skill to create a voice code and access Salesforce data.
+We'll show you first how to test using the command line, then validate the account linking flow, finally interact with the skill to access Salesforce data.

 ### Simulate